-- 1. What does the Faculty say it is doing and values about the program? - 2.
-What procedures does the Faculty have for planning, monitoring, reviewing, developing what it says it does and values about the program? - 3.
-What processes does the Faculty have for planning, monitoring, reviewing, developing what it says it does and values about the program? - 4.
-How does the Faculty know and inform itself and stakeholders if these procedures and processes are working/being used? - 5.
-Are the procedures and processes in place, operating and effective in meeting the Faculty's stated mission, values, purposes, policies, self-evaluation contents and criteria for the effectiveness of the program? - 6.
-How does the Faculty inform itself and stakeholders about the procedures and processes for planning, monitoring, reviewing, developing what it says it does and values about the program? - 7.
-How does the Faculty inform itself/stakeholders about how these procedures and processes for the program are effective in terms of outcomes and quality (i.e. impact analysis)? - 8.
-How high is the quality of the program and its elements?

-- 9. What benchmarks and benchmarking does the Program operate? - 10.
-How has the program improved its quality over time, and how do we know? - 11.
+- 1. What does the program say it is doing and values about its work? - 2.
+What procedures does the program have for planning, monitoring, reviewing, developing what it says it does and values about the work of the program? - 3.
+What processes does the program have for planning, monitoring, reviewing, developing what it says it does and values about the work of the program?

+- 4. How does the Program know and inform itself and stakeholders if these procedures and processes are working/being used? - 5.
+Are the procedures and processes in place, operating and effective in meeting the Program's stated mission, values, purposes, policies, self-evaluation contents and criteria for the effectiveness of the Program? - 6.
+How does the Program inform itself and stakeholders about the procedures and processes for planning, monitoring, reviewing, developing what it says it does and values about the work of the Program? - 7.
+How does the Program inform itself/stakeholders about how these procedures and processes for the Program are effective in terms of outcomes and quality (i.e. impact analysis)? - 8.
+How high is the quality of the Program and its elements? - 9.
+What benchmarks and benchmarking does the Program operate? - 10.
+How has the Program improved its quality over time, and how do we know? - 11.
 What recommendations can be made for needed interventions and developments? - 12.
-How and where can the quality of the program be improved and enhanced, by whom and in what time frames?
+How and where can the quality of the Program be improved and enhanced, by whom and in what time frames?

-A Program Review is conducted by internal members of the university and by external reviewers.
-It comprises a self-evaluation by the program and the program committee(s), together with a review by members of the university who are not from the Faculty, and who include senior officers of the university.
-The intention is to show that the program has proper procedures and processes for quality assurance, that these are actually operating, that they are making a positive difference, and that they are impacting on the program.
-Within Program Review, self-evaluation has a primary purpose of bringing about improvement, to ensure that the program is meeting its goals, and has procedures for informing itself of this, and that its statements of quality are evidence-based.
-It is designed to identify and diagnose the strengths and weaknesses of the program in a way that can bring about improvement, i.e. its intention is constructive and formative.
+The intention is to show that the Program has proper procedures and processes for quality assurance, that these are actually operating, that they are making a positive difference, and that they are impacting on the work of the Program.

+Within Program Review, self-evaluation has a primary purpose of bringing about improvement, to ensure that a program is meeting its goals, and has procedures for informing itself of this, and that its statements of quality are evidence-based.
+It is designed to identify and diagnose the strengths and weaknesses of the Program in a way that can bring about improvement, i.e. its intention is constructive and formative.
 The Australian Universities Quality Agency (2008: 5) indicates other several possible intended outcomes of self-evaluation within Program Review:

-- 'Verifying that processes are in place, and whether these are operating effectively - Determining whether existing policies and procedures are effective in meeting [program] goals, and identifying any gaps - Providing information that may not normally be evident (such as localised innovative practices in teaching and learning) - Enhancing understanding (across staff, student and/or other stakeholders) of organisational processes and outcomes - 'Reality testing' achievements toward strategic goals - Increasing engagement with change - Disclosing weaknesses and forcing confrontation - Promoting honest communication - Encouraging benchmarking, internally and/or externally - Providing a base for ongoing comparison and benchmarking - Identifying activities that are misaligned with organizational [and program] goals/objectives - Providing evidence of quality processes in place - Promoting empowerment and engagement of participants - Promoting an evidence-based culture - Promoting learning - Enabling self-identification of improvement gaps and development of associated strategies to address these prior to external audit.'
+'Verifying that processes are in place, and whether these are operating effectively

+- Determining whether existing policies and procedures are effective in meeting institutional goals, and identifying any gaps - Providing information that may not normally be evident (such as localised innovative practices in teaching and learning) - Enhancing understanding (across staff, student and/or other stakeholders) of organisational processes and outcomes - 'Reality testing' achievements toward strategic goals Increasing engagement with change - Disclosing weaknesses and forcing confrontation - Promoting honest communication - Encouraging benchmarking, internally and/or externally - Providing a base for ongoing comparison and benchmarking - Identifying activities that are misaligned with organizational goals/objectives - Providing evidence of quality processes in place - Promoting empowerment and engagement of participants - Promoting an evidence-based culture - Promoting learning - Enabling self-identification of improvement gaps and development of associated strategies to address these prior to external audit.'

 (Adams, R., Strong, J., Mattick, L.E., McManus, M.E., Matthews, K.E. and Foster, J. (2008) Self-review for Higher Education Institutions.
-Melbourne: Australian Universities Quality Agency.)
+Melbourne: Australian Universities Quality Agency)